al2f's website / Just another blog in the 'Verse

 https://zed.dev/

+Use fairly often for large projects.
 A quite simple code editor, which still has a surprising number of features I need.
 All of the settings are stored as json, and there is no GUI for configuring them, unfortunately.
 Has an annoying habit of downloading linters, parsers and prettifiers from the web, despite disabling most of the related settings.

 (microsoft) Visual Studio Code/VSCodium